alitajalli/galada/_posts/2018-08-23-The eyes of the sea .markdown

 tags:   MEDAL
 ---
 The present project is inspired by the eyes, sea waves and tiling of the dome of sheikh lotfollah mosque located in Isfahan.
-It includes two-part, one ring and a necklace.
+It includes two-part, one ring and a medal.

 ![]({{site.baseurl}}/img/the-eyes-of-the-sea-necklace-1.jpg)